ax1sX/SpringSecurity/README.md

 ```
 Summary: `.` in regular matches do not handle `\n`,`\r`

+#### CVE-2023-34034 Authorization Bypass
+Affected Version: 6.1.0 to 6.1.1, 6.0.0 to 6.0.4, 5.8.0 to 5.8.4, 5.7.0 to 5.7.9, 5.6.0 to 5.6.11

+Official description:

+> Using "**" as a pattern in Spring Security configuration for WebFlux creates a mismatch in pattern matching between Spring Security and Spring WebFlux, and the potential for a security bypass.

 #### CVE-2016-4977 OAuth2 SpEL
 Affected Version: < 2.0.0-2.0.9 or 1.0.0-1.0.5